Looking After Your Wellbeing During Exam Season

 - The International Student Support Team can provide support and guidance for international students, and you can find details here.

-- If you are a student living in halls of residence you can contact your Residence Life Team who are on hand for a support, welfare issues and signposting.
+- If you are a student living in halls of residence you can contact your Residence Life Team who are on hand for support, welfare issues and signposting.

 The UofG Life app also provides useful links to health and wellbeing resources available to students.
 You can download the app via Apple Store and Google Play.
 You can also access the app via the University’s app website.